NTU-CompHydroMet-Lab/pyBL/README.md

 ## Getting Started

-1. Modify the timescales in `timerange.csv`
+1. Modify the timescales in `./01 Input_data/timerange.csv`
     * For the timescale code, please refer to the table below